asifrahaman13/sniffle_mobile/README.md

 - Upload picture to get the information of the disease you are having. 🖼️

+## Note:

+🚨 Please note that currently data is being saved only if you take full survey with the Chat or Voice agents.

 ## Clone

 First clone the repository.